| Objections

 -

-Simply add to the total by 15%.
-If the order is small, so that 15% is less than $2, just add $2 to the bill.
+Hand the driver 15% more than the bill amount.
 We're not counting coins so there's no reason to do this exactly to the penny.

 -